pyrocko/grond/docs/source/targets/index.rst

     The InSAR scenes are identified by their kite ``scene_id``, they can be explicitly selected or a wildcard ``*all*`` can be used.

 **Optimise Orbital Ramps**
-    Activates the optimisation of a 2D offset plane in the InSAR.
-This will compensate tradeoffs between the earthquake signal and trends in the unwrapped surface displacements.
+    Optimisation for a 2D offset plane in each InSAR scene.
+This will compensate tradeoffs between the earthquake signal and uncorrected trends in the unwrapped surface displacements.
-    The ranges are given in :math:`\frac{m}{m}`, these parameters have to be tuned with touch.
+    The slopes of ``ramp_north`` and ``ramp_east`` are given in :math:`\frac{m}{m}`, the offset in :math:`m` - these parameters have to be tuned with touch.

-Example :class:`~grond.targets.satellite.SatelliteTargetGroup` configuration
+Example :class:`~grond.targets.satellite.SatelliteTargetGroup` configuration block:

 .. code-block :: yaml